 Signs of Xanax Addiction

 As with many other substances, stopping Xanax requires a detoxification process.
 During the detox process, it is common for patients to have withdrawal symptoms.
-Anxiety is a common symptom, even if the patient wasn’t originally prescribed the substance for anxiety.
+Anxiety can be a common symptom, even if the patient wasn’t prescribed initially the substance for anxiety.
 Here is a list of the physical and psychological symptoms of the detox process: